syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-Hyperlinks.md

 Private Sub PdfViewercontrol_HyperlinkClicked(obj As Object, args As Syncfusion.Windows.PdfViewer.AnnotEventArgs)

-`Returns the URI clicked in the PDF viewer control.
+'Returns the URI clicked in the PDF viewer control.
 Dim uri As String = args.URI

 End Sub